Skip to main content

 03

-Wellness Zone had to integrate into the existing Care app alongside medical records and marketplace — without confusing employees already using those features.
+Wellness Zone had to sit beside medical records and the marketplace without confusing people who already used Care.

 Full research board overview — Jan 2023 interview synthesis across employee and HR personas